node-pcap/node_pcap/README.md

 ## Help Wanted

 I want to build up decoders and printers for all popular protocols.
-I'm already working on HTTP 802.11 "monitor" mode.
-If you want to write a decoder or printer for another protocol, let me know, or just send me a patch.
+Patches are welcome.

 ## LICENSE - "MIT License"